xon-nate/chat_app_mvc/README.md

 By encrypting the messages, the app ensures that the content of the conversations remains confidential and protected from unauthorized access.

-## Controllers

-### `UserController`

-The `UserController` class is responsible for managing user-related functionalities such as user registration, login, and retrieval of user information.
-It interacts with Firebase Firestore and Firebase Authentication to perform these operations.
-The `UserController` provides the following methods:

-- `registerUser`: Registers a new user with the provided name, email, and password.
-- `loginUser`: Logs in a user with the provided email and password.
-- `signOut`: Signs out the currently authenticated user.
-- `getUserList`: Retrieves a list of all users registered in the app.

-### `ChatController`

-The `ChatController` class handles the chat functionalities, including creating new chats, sending and receiving messages, and encrypting/decrypting messages.
-It interacts with Firebase Firestore to store and retrieve chat data.
-The key methods in the `ChatController` class are:

-- `getChatId`: Retrieves the chat ID for the conversation between two users.
-If a chat already exists, the existing chat ID is returned.
-Otherwise, a new chat is created, and its ID is returned.
-- `sendMessage`: Sends a message in the chat.
-The message is encrypted before being stored in the Firestore database.
-- `createChat`: Creates a new chat between two users in the Firestore database.

 ## Code Explanation
 The Flutter Chat App follows a modular and organized code structure.
 Here's an explanation of the key code files and controllers used: